-Punishing a dog can impair your ability to remain calm
+4. Administering punishment can impair your ability to remain calm

 Another negative effect of punishment is on the handler of the dog.
 Punishing a dog effectively often leaves the handler feeling stressed and irritable.
 No matter how outwardly calm they may seen.